bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 3. If X begins with ‘./’ or ‘/’ or ‘../’
     1. LOAD\_AS\_FILE(Y + X)
     2. LOAD\_AS\_DIRECTORY(Y + X)
-    3. THROW “not found”
+    3. THROW "not found”
 4. If X begins with ‘\#’
     1. LOAD\_PACKAGE\_IMPORTS(X, dirname(Y))
 5. LOAD\_PACKAGE\_SELF(X, dirname(Y))
 6. LOAD\_NODE\_MODULES(X, dirname(Y))
-7. THROW “not found”
+7. THROW "not found”

 LOAD\_AS\_FILE(X)